 Further, every country has laws about what is required for ethical research, so be sure to do your homework before you get started.
 Also be sure your marketing messages don’t disqualify you by planting promises and expectations in the participants’ minds.
 Reach out to Justin with your questions!

-In the spirit of making float research more accessible, Justin launched www.clinicalfloatation.com to host a wealth of medical information.
+Recently a website was launched documenting the scientific evidence base of floating… www.clinicalfloatation.com to host a wealth of medical information.
 It provides news and publications, as well as presentations, that provide scientific findings.
 Please help share this website with your clients and with anyone who is looking for deeper details.